Wednesday, 3 October 2012

 “Of course as children, we all, in all cultures and societies, learn behavior from observation, imitation, and encouragement of various kinds.
 So by the suggestion made, we all 'pretend' most of the time” – Mason Cooley.
 (5)

+Have you ever walked out of a film, perhaps when you were younger or perhaps just the other day, when you found yourself imagining you were a particular character or in the world that exists within the film.
 Whether that’s you climbing about pretending to be ‘Spiderman’, trying to wallflip like Neo in ‘The Matrix or (a common one for Traceurs) you seen Jump London/Britain and wanted to be like the people in the video.
 These examples extend beyond film and it’s impossible for me to provide examples relevant to all.
 Film is the blunt example but it extends to many things.
 Whether you wanted to dress and act like the older kids when you were at school, or imitated your friends on a team.
 We as humans have a habit of imitating behavior whether it’s for our own personal needs or a desire to fit in.
 Monkey see monkey do.

 I’ve been to lots of theatre where I sit quietly and spectate, many mixed martial arts events where I scream and shout, many football games where I chant songs, many clubs where I’ve decided to dance, I’ve been through schools being disciplined into how to behave, walked down corridors where I walk on the left hand side, stood in lifts with strangers quietly, waited in a queue, waited for the lights when I thought I could cross and so on.
 However, when in these venues/situations I know to do this.
 It’s safe, everyone’s doing it.
 I can never really know if that behavior is my natural reaction.